-The written exam is a 300 item, multiple-choice examination delivered via paper and pencil administration.
+The written exam is a 300 item, multiple-choice examination.
 The questions are designed to test recall skills and the candidate's ability to apply knowledge, interpret data, and solve problems.
 The exam is offered in English only.
 Eight (8) hours are allowed to take the exam.